Selected Documents on Eighteenth Century Anglo-Indian Legal History

 - This new charter, issued by Charles II on his restoration, included provisions for the EIC to hold universal territorial jurisdiction in its Indian settlements.
 It called for the governor and council of each EIC factory and settlement to have complete judicial authority over all EIC personnel, and more importantly, over all persons living in their territory regardless of origin, i.e.. “...power to judge all persons belonging to the said governor and company or that shall live under them," and that the Laws of England would have to be applied "...in all causes, whether civil or criminal” (p.44).

 - This charter, issued by the Company itself, not the Crown, established a town corporation at Madras with Aldermen and Burgesses drawn from every community in the city.
-The records of this first Mayor's Court are sparse though their proceedings from June-December 1689 and 1716-19 are available online in their entirety here.
 [UMichigan]

 - This Crown charter replaced the Mayor's Court in Madras and the ad hoc courts in Bombay and Calcutta with a new set of English legal institutions.